Spinning Processes of Man Made Fibers

 5. The molten fibers are cooled, solidified, and collected on a take-up wheel.

-6. Stretching of fibers in both the molten and solid states provides the orientation of polymer chains along the fiber axis.
+6. Stretching of fibers in both the molten and solid states provides an orientation of polymer chains along the fiber axis.

-7. To reduce the molt decomposition antioxidant is used.
+7. To reduce the molt decomposition, antioxidants are used.

 1. The fiber-forming substance is dissolved in a solvent before the solution is extruded.